Varèse Sarabande albums discography: Varèse Sarabande CD Club (1989–1992)

 In the aftermath of Varèse Sarabande's new association with the MCA Distribution Corp., the long advertised CD Club finally debuted in March 1989 as mail order exclusives after a series of production problems.
 Those who mailed contact information to the label, as advertised in many Varèse Sarabande CD inlay cards, received a yearly flyer announcing the limited edition discs.
 This first incarnation of the club ran from 1989 to 1992 and clearly took advantage of the MCA partnership as several of the titles came directly from their vault.
 This was also helped Varèse Sarabande to reissue scores from older films as well as release soundtracks to theatrical releases that were not successful or a soundtrack was unavailable at that time for release.
-They were also able to release particular titles from their own LP catalog that were not available as regular mainstream releases at that point in time for logistical reasons.
+They were also able to release particular titles from their own LP catalogue that were not available as regular mainstream releases at that point in time for logistical reasons.
 All releases were hand numbered and limited to runs of 1000, 1200, 1500 or 2500 and sold for $19.98 each.
-The assigned catalog numbers correspond to the month and year of release with the volume number following the decimal.
+The assigned catalogue numbers correspond to the month and year of release with the volume number following the decimal.
 All first-generation club titles were produced by Robert Townson and Tom Null.

 In their mail order flyer, the original group of composers that were slated to appear in the original series of club releases included Jerry Goldsmith, Alex North, James Horner, Bill Conti, Georges Delerue, Miklos Rosza, Elmer Bernstein and Basil Poledouris amongst others.
 The label did release soundtracks by these composers and sometimes, more than one at time.
 However, Conti's and Delerue's titles, without any definitive explanation, were never released at that time and it is assumed that the Conti title may possibly have been The Karate Kid and the Delerue title may have been Joe Versus the Volcano.
 Both titles were eventually released as part of the reactivated version of the club after 2001.

 For a long time, Cherry 2000 was the most sought after title along with the withdrawn Blood In Blood Out cancelled release in which at an auction that took place in late 1997, two overzealous bidders got into a heated bidding war for this title at an auction with the winner winning the CD for the amount of $2500 which is still the most that a CD has ever gone for.
 This title has been reissued several times since that auction and greatly expanded.